drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/2_object_method_spies.md

 The `.toBeCalledWithoutArgs()` verification method can be used to verify the
 following:

-- The method was called at least once; and
 - The method was called without args

 In the below example, we are verifying that `.doSomething()` was called without